Baintha Brakk

 Baintha Brakk (بائنتھا براک) or The Ogre is a steep, craggy mountain, 7285 m high, in the Panmah Muztagh, a subrange of the Karakoram mountain range.
 It is located in Gilgit-Baltistan, Pakistan.
 It is famous for being one of the hardest peaks in the world to climb: twenty-four years elapsed between the first ascent in 1977 and the second in 2001.

 Location

 Baintha Brakk rises above the north side of the Biafo Glacier, one of the major glaciers of the central Karakoram.
 It lies about 75 km north of Skardu, the major town of the region, and about 30 km north of the roadhead at Askole.

 Notable features

 Baintha Brakk is exceptional in its combination of altitude, height above local terrain, and steepness.
-It is a complex granite tower, steeper and rockier than most other Karakoram peaks.
-(The Latok peaks next to Baintha Brakk are similar, however.)
+It is a complex granite tower, steeper and rockier than most other Karakoram peaks, although similar to the Latok peaks next to it.
 For example, its South Face rises over 3000 m above the Uzun Brakk Glacier in only 2 km of horizontal distance.

 It is because of this steep, rocky nature that Baintha Brakk has been both so difficult to climb and so attractive a target for extremely high-level mountaineers.